How to protect servers from DoS and DDoS attacks?

 There are different types of DoS Attacks.
 Let’s understand what each type of DoS attack does:

 Ping of Death – A correctly formed ping packet is typically 56 bytes in size.
 But any IPv4 packet may be as large as 65,535 bytes.
 If the attacker sends a malformed and very large ping packet to the victim’s IP address, the IP packet splits into multiple fragments and reaches the targeted system.
-When the victim’s machine will reassemble the IP fragments, it will end up with an IP packet larger than 65,535 bytes.
+When the victim’s machine reassembles the IP fragments, it will end up with an IP packet larger than 65,535 bytes.
 As a result, if the victim’s computer cannot handle that properly, a buffer overflow will happen.
 It can result in a system crash and potentially allow the injection of malicious code.
 This type of attack is called the Ping of Death.

 Facebooktwitterredditpinterestlinkedinmail